-Enclosed are your Waste Discharge Requirements, which also serve as your NPDES permit, consisting of Order No. R4-2013-0095 and Monitoring and Reporting Program No. CI-10284.
+Enclosed are your Waste Discharge Requirements, which also serve as your NPDES permit. consisting of Order No. R4-2013-0095 and Monitoring and Reporting Program No. CI-10288.
 The discharge limitations in Part V.A.
 Table 1 and Table 9 of the Effluent limitations of Order No. R4-2013-0095 for the specific constituents listed on the Table 1 with the enclosed Fact Sheet are applicable to your discharge.
 The groundwater discharge flows into Ballona Creek.
 Therefore, the mineral limitations in Attachment B of Order No. R4-2013-0095 are not applicable to your discharge.
 However, the Ballona Creek Metals TMDL is applicable to your discharge.
+On December 5, 2013, the Regional Board adopted Resolution R13-010 amending Chapter 7 of the Basin Plan for the Los Angeles Region.
+The resolution revised the metal TMDL for the Ballona Creek and removed the selenium metal TMDL WLAs requirements. selenium metal TMDL is not applicable to your discharge.
 All other parts of the Order applies, including but not limited to narrative effluent and receiving water limitations.
 Prior to starting discharge, a representative sample of the effluent shall be obtained and analyzed to determine compliance with the discharge limitations.

 The Monitoring and Reporting Program requires you to implement the monitoring program on the effective date of coverage under this permit.
 All monitoring reports should be sent to the Regional Board, electronically by email to losangeles@waterboards.ca.gov.
-When submitting monitoring or technical reports to the Regional Board per these requirements, please include a reference to "Compliance File No. CI-10284 and NPDES No. CAG994004", which will assure that the reports are directed to the appropriate file and staff.
+When submitting monitoring or technical reports to the Regional Board per these requirements, please include a reference to "Compliance File No. CI-10288 and NPDES No. CAG994004", which will assure that the reports are directed to the appropriate file and staff.
 Also, please do not combine other reports with your monitoring reports.
 Submit each type of report as a separate document.

-The Regional Water Board is implementing a paperless office system to reduce paper use, increase efficiency and provide a more effective way for our staff, the public and interested parties to view water quality documents.
+The Regional Water Board is implementing a paperless office system to reduce paper use. increase efficiency and provide a more effective way for our staff, the public and interested parties to view water quality documents.
 Therefore, please convert all regulatory documents, submissions, data and correspondence that you would normally submit to us as hard copies to a searchable Portable Document Format (PDF).
 Documents that are less than 10 megabyte (MB) should be emailed to losangeles@waterboards.ca.gov.
 Documents that are 10 MB or larger should be transferred to a disk and mailed to the address listed above.
 If you need additional information regarding electronic submittal of documents please visit the Regional Water Board's website listed above and navigate to Paperless Office.